If you received an inheritance or are planning to leave one, you might be wondering: Is there an inheritance tax in Canada?

 What happens to RRSPs, RRIFs, and TFSAs when the account holder dies?

-From an income tax perspective, the fair market value of the RRSP or RRIF at the date of death is included in the income of the deceased and taxed at their personal income tax rate.
-However, it is possible to defer paying income tax by naming one of the following:
+From a capital gains tax perspective, the fair market value of the RRSP or RRIF at the date of death is included in the income of the deceased and taxed at their personal income tax rate.
+However, it is possible to defer paying income tax including capital gains tax by naming one of the following:

 - A successor annuitant